 If you have just bought a scooter for your kids, then you can start thinking of customizing them.
 Adding new components and modifying the scooters will help you add new functionality to them, and also helps you make the scooter look visually different from others.
-Below, we look at five simple ways you can customize your kid’s scooter.
+Below, we look at five simple ways you can customize a kid’s scooter.

 Adding a headlight is a good way to add extra functionality to the scooter.
 And if your child has a habit of riding on late evenings, then the lights can become a very helpful addition.
 It can help the kid signal incoming people and other vehicles, enabling them to avoid possible accidents.
 So, if you are thinking of customizing your kid’s scooter, headlights should definitely be your top priority.